morungos/morungos.github.io/_sections/c04-s01-open-ai.md

 capable of making decisions about the technology -- a kind of self-regulation on steroids.

-[^Tesla]:
-    Another good example is Tesla, which, relative to its actual sales, is valued very differently to its competitors.
+[^Tesla]: Another good example is Tesla, which, relative to its actual sales, is
+    valued very differently to its competitors.
 One could argue: that is because it's not a car company but a technology company.
-    This is a reasonable analysis, but it is incomplete: why would a technology company have such a different valuation?
-Because technology companies are, as a whole, not valued on current sales but on future potential.
+This is a reasonable analysis, but it is incomplete: *why would a technology company have such a different valuation?* The short answer to this is: because technology companies are, generally speaking, valued less on their current sales than on their future potential.

 Open AI was founded in ???? by ????.
+Its initial stated mission in 2016 was: "to build safe AI, and ensure AI's benefits are as widely and evenly distributed as possible".

+### The strange case of Open AI

+As with Stevenson's Dr Jekyll, there are two sides to Open AI, two sides in conflict.
+There is the respectable and outwardly ethical company, investing in social policies such as a universal basic income.
+And there is the malevolent and barbaric company, crawling the internet to appropriate all the data it can in the name of "fair use", only to transform it into services which compete directly with those who created that data in the first place.

+The similarity does not end there.
+After all, Jekyll's motive for creating his serum was to eliminate his dark side, his evil impulses.
+Of course, it did not work out well for Jekyll either.
+What began as occasional lapses into malice gradually increased in frequency, with a slow loss of control until, eventually, only Hyde was left to face the consequences of his actions.

+When it was published in the Victorian era, Stevenson's tale explored the way respectability and morality worked in Victorian society.
+It reflected the modernity of that age, science and medicine used for human betterment.

+In many ways, we live today in a corporate analogue of that time.
+Science and medicine have progressed, but they are no longer the province if individual
+researchers: today, only universities, corporations, and other institutions have the resources to deliver.
+The thin line between good and evil in individuals has become an equally thin line between the positive and negative impacts of corporations[^Google].
+And just as in Victorian society, there is a pressure on corporations to maintain a respectable image, a pressure for social responsibility.

+In this corporate retelling of *The strange case...*, what, then, is the serum?
+Maybe it is artificial intelligence itself.
+It is a technology and a product of science, and it is intended (at least in part) to separate the gold of reason from the dross of ignorance.
+And yet, it fails.
+The technology itself has an addictive quality that, while seeming to strengthen reason, actually does the opposite.
+Jekyll's humanity is itself destroyed, not by his dark side, but by the gradual erasure of his light side.
+That is the corporate risk of artificial
+intelligence: rather than buttressing us against our lapses to the asinine, it undermines what's left of our reason.

+A second duality that can give us an illuminating perspective on corporate AI is Ulrich Beck's original one, between 'goods' and 'bads', between benefits and risks.
+Despite Beck's punning, he's firm that risks are not intrinsically bad.
+A balanced state involves some risk -- they are necessary to a healthy state.
+Attempting to eliminate risk can, paradoxically, create even more risk.

+[^Google]:
+    An even more striking version might be Google, starting out with "don't be evil", yet within a couple of decades, designing and building battlefield robots.
+And yet, Google couldn't be Jekyll -- despite its mission statement, Google was never explicitly striving to be good.

+### Notes